 For most of my life I sought adventure "Out There."

 Out There could've been anywhere—mountains, islands, villages, cities—provided it was somewhere new and exciting.
 I lived and worked in different countries on different continents, always in motion—always seeking the next adventure.
 Those years were formative, those travels were exhilarating, and those memories are fond.
 But there was always something missing—something just out of reach.
 And it wasn't until I got still, until I went nowhere at all, that I discovered that elusive thing.

-The more I slowed down, the longer I stayed within, the less I sought Out There, and the more connected I felt to that nameless, formless thing I was seeking all those years—myself.
+The more I slowed down, the longer I stayed within, the less I sought Out There, and the more I connected to that nameless, formless thing I was seeking all those years—myself.
 And, to my surprise, this journey within was no less exotic than my worldly adventures.
 If anything, this inner landscape felt more foreign and mysterious than any hike through the Amazon jungle or death-defying adventure as a pedestrian in Vietnam.